stachdude/sysmon-logger-server/documents/installation.md

 server.key
 server.pem
 ```
-- Set the appropriate configuration options in the config file (arl.config).
+- Set the appropriate configuration options in the config file (sml-server.config).
 The configuration values are detailed in the **configuration.pdf** document.
 - If the server is to be run on the lower TCP ports such as 80 or 81, then edit the **sml-setbind.sh** file  with the correct paths (if they differ).
-The file is used to set execute options on the **arl** binary and to allow it to bind to lower TCP ports.
+The file is used to set execute options on the **sml** binary and to allow it to bind to lower TCP ports.
 The file should be run each time the binary is changed.
 The files default contents are:
 ```
 #!/bin/sh
 chmod +x /opt/sml/sml